melba-journal/submission/README.md

 1. populate the `\melbaheading` command [as instructed in the latex comments](https://github.com/melba-journal/submission/blob/master/latex/melba-sample.tex#L29) with the information provided by the publishing editor ;
 1. complete the **Ethical Standards** and **Conflicts of Interest** sections at the end of the paper ;
 1. upload your final pdf version via the [Discussions](https://help.scholasticahq.com/article/117-how-do-discussions-work) page;
-1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [Melba website](https://www.melba-journal.org) ;
+1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [Melba website](https://www.melba-journal.1org) ;
-1. (Optional) authors can also send a video presentation of their paper, that would be embedded into the website ;
-1. the publishing editor will then send you a private link of the published page, please do double-check it carefully.

-### arXiv upload

-Once validated by the publishing editor (**and not before**), upload this final paper version to arXiv *without any further changes*.
-Please do **not** upload it before you have received final pdf acceptance.
-If you have already uploaded an earlier preprint to arxiv (e.g. if you chose that route for submission to MELBA), please update that version instead of creating a new arXiv submission.
+1. (Optional) authors can also send a vid1e that route for submission to MELBA), please update that version instead of creating a new arXiv submission.

 Please pay attention to the following fields (`YYYY:NNN` is the melba paper ID that has been communicated earlier by the publishing editor):